mezmicrosoft/Microsoft_R_Server/Bike_Rental_Estimation/README.md

 ### <a name="step-3"></a>Step 3: Prepare Training, Test and Score Datasets

-Before training the regression model, we first split data into two parts - data records in year 2011 to learn the regression model and data records in year 2012 to score and evaluate the model.
-In order to find the best combination of parameters for  the regression model, we further divide the year 2011 data into the training and test datasets - we randomly select 80% records from year 2011 data to train regression models with various combination of parameters, and use the residual 20% data to evaluate the models obtained and determine the optimal combination.
+Before training the regression model, we split data into two parts - data records in year 2011 to learn the regression model and data records in year 2012 to score and evaluate the model.
+In order to obtain the best combination of parameters for regression models, we further divide year 2011 data into training and test datasets - 80% records are randomly selected to train regression models with various combinations of parameters, and the rest 20% are used to evaluate the models obtained and determine the optimal combination.

 ```r
 # Split data by "yr" so that the training and test data contains records